We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 For the most comfortable feel on the fencing strip, we recommend Gel-Rocket 8.
 One of the standout features of the Gel-Rocket 8 is its GEL cushioning system.
 This technology is strategically placed in both the forefoot and rearfoot areas, providing excellent shock absorption during high-impact landings.

-Whether you’re jumping, advancing, or making quick lateral movements, the GEL cushioning helps reduce stress on your joints, allowing for a more comfortable experience throughout movements.
+Whether you’re jumping, advancing, or making back to forth movements, the GEL cushioning helps reduce stress on your joints, allowing for a more comfortable experience throughout movements.
 Even though this is an earlier model compared to resolution 8 or rocket 10 for many users this is still the most comfortable.

 In addition to its cushioning, it features a lightweight design, enabling quick movements without the feeling of being weighed down.
 The shoe also features a breathable mesh upper, which promotes ventilation and helps keep feet from sweating.
 Overall, the ASICS Gel-Rocket 8 combines these key elements, cushioning, lightweight design, breathability, and support.